DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 say $1 if $str =~ m/\G (\d+)/gxms; # 1234
 ```

-Now, only `hello` will be printed.
-Because after `hello` the remaining string
+Now, only `hello` will be printed because after `hello`, the remaining string
 not yet consumed by the regex engine will be ` world 1234`.
-And it doesn't starts
+And that doesn't start
-with digits!
+with digits.
 It starts with an space character.

 So it seems that this way, we can split our parsing into multiple chunks
 (or tokens).
 But there is another problem.
-As we learned before.
-As soon
+As we learned before, as soon
 a regex doesn't match on a string it will reset its position to `0`.

 This makes sense when we use a single regex with a `while` loop as otherwise
 we would have an infinite loop.
-But it would be cool if we can turn this off.
+But it would be cool if we could turn this off.

 # /c option